bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-06-newsletter.md

-  miniscript], new RPCs for working with states for [assumeUTXO][topic assumeutxo], and an experimental RPC for processing [packages][topic package relay] of transactions (which is not yet supported for relay), among numerous other improvements and bug fixes.
+  miniscript], new RPCs for working with states for [assumeUTXO][topic assumeutxo], and an experimental RPC for processing [packages][topic package relay] of transactions (which is not yet supported for relay), among numerous other improvements and bug fixes. {% assign timestamp="45:30" %}

-- [LND 0.17.3-beta.rc1][] is a release candidate that contains several bug fixes.
+- [LND 0.17.3-beta.rc1][] is a release candidate that contains several bug fixes. {% assign timestamp="57:41" %}

 ## Notable code and documentation changes